First Visit: What to Expect

 How long is a typical service?

-Our services last about 1.5 hours.
+Our services last about an hour and 15 minutes.
 Service begins at 10:15 am and we typically alternate between Morning Prayer and Holy Communion every other week.

 How do people dress at New Creation?